Hilbert polynomial of length functions

 One of the most important properties of algebraic entropy is its additivity: \begin{fact} Let $0 \to A \to B \to C \to 0$ be an exact sequence of $S$-modules.
 Assume that $B$ is locally $\lR$-finite.
 Then,

-\end{fact} For a proof of the above fact, see \cite{SV:15} for the case when $k=1$, and \cites{DFG, Virili:19} for the case when $k \geq 1$ (or even more generally of $R$-modules with an action of a cancellative amenable monoid).
+\end{fact} We prove a stronger version of the above fact as Theorem~\ref{thm:additivity}.
+However, the fact was well-known: see \cite{SV:15} for the case when $k=1$; \cite{DFG} gives a general version for $\Z$-modules with the action of an amenable cancellative monoid (but the proof generalizes to $R$-modules), while \cite{Virili:19} treats the case of the action of an amenable finitely generated group on $R$-modules.

-Length functions on $R$-modules were explicitly introduced in \cite{NR:65} and further studied in \cites{Vamos:PhD, Vamos:68}; however, additive functions on modules is a ``classical'' topic (see \eg\cite{AM}*{Chapters 2 and 11}): one of the novelties was allowing values in $\R_{\geq 0} \cup \set \infty$.
-Algebraic entropy was introduced in \cite{DGSZ:09}: it and its variants have been extensively studied, both in particular cases (\eg, $R = \Z$ and $k=1$) and in general (including non-Noetherian rings): see \eg\cites{SZ:09, DGZ:13, SV:15, BDGS1, GV:15, GS:17} and see \cites{SVV,GS:17b} for surveys.
+Length functions on $R$-modules were explicitly introduced in \cite{NR:65} and further studied in \cites{Vamos:PhD, Vamos:68}; however, additive functions on modules is a ``classical'' topic (see \eg\cite[Chapters 2 and 11]{AM}): one of the novelties was allowing values in $\R_{\geq 0} \cup \set \infty$.
+Algebraic entropy was introduced in \cite{DGSZ:09}: it and its variants have been extensively studied, both in particular cases (\eg, $R = \Z$ and $k=1$) and in general (including for non-Noetherian rings): see \eg\cites{SZ:09, DGZ:13, SV:15, BDGS1, GV:15, GS:17} and see \cites{SVV,GS:17b} for surveys.